cbcommunity/cb-administration-scripts/config_server/README.md

 ## Cb Response Post Initialization UI Customization

-Carbon Black Enterprise Response Server Configuration Script gives you the ability to customize multiple areas of the UI/API to your specific configuration.
+Cb Response Server Configuration Script gives you the ability to customize multiple areas of the UI/API to your specific configuration.
 Below is an example from the example ini

 ```